 I’ve been there.
 I have made those exact arguments, and made those mistakes with my first child before I learned more about the reason behind the rule.
 It would be easier to just ignore this one.

 But would you buckle your child into a car seat like this?
 The photo on the left is the result of buckling in my daughter wearing her snowsuit, and then taking off the snowsuit and re-buckling without adjusting the straps.
 A dangerous amount of slack is created in the meantime.

 That is the equivalent of what you’re doing when your child is wearing a winter coat in the car seat.
 Coats and snowsuits use air as part of their insulation, which is why they end up so puffy.
-That extra air can add up to 4 inches of additional space, according to the Car Seat Lady.
+That extra air can add up to 4 inches of additional space, according to the Car Seat Lady (an excellent resource for car seat safety!).
 No matter how hard you pull the straps, it is physically impossible for you to compress the coat in the same way it would be in a crash (remember, crashes create forces strong enough to crumple steel!
 I’ve been working on my biceps, but I’m not quite there yet).

 This video is a great illustration of this principle in action, and especially of how a child could then slip out of the loose harness in a crash.